The easiest way to find out about St. David’s United Church is to come to a church service on Sunday mornings at 10:30am.

 Feel free to bring a coffee or tea with you, or a water bottle.
-We can't wait to be able to share in after church snacks once Covid restrictions are lifted.
+Some Sundays we have snacks after church.

 You can also contact the church office to talk to the minister or the connections coordinator.
 They would be happy to chat on the phone, meet for coffee, come for a visit or welcome you at the office.